-A Measurement & Verification (M&V) Plan describes the methods and procedures for determining the Nominated EE Value of an EE Resource and confirming that the Nominated EE Value is achieved.
-An EE Resource Provider must submit an Initial Measurement & Verification Plan for the EE Resource no later than 30 days prior to the RPM Auction in which the EE Resource is to be initially offered, or no later than 30 days prior to the submittal of an FRR Capacity Plan in which the EE Resource is to be initially committed.1 An EE Resource Provider must submit an Updated Measurement & Verification Plan for the EE Resource no later than 30 days prior to the next RPM Auction in which the EE Resource is to be subsequently offered, or no later than 30 days prior to the submittal of the next FRR Capacity Plan in which the EE Resource is to be subsequently committed.
+A Measurement & Verification (M&V) Plan describes the methods and procedures for determining the Nominated EE Value of an EE Resource (value based on load reduction provided during EE Performance Hours) and a Capacity Performance value (value based on load reduction provided during EE Performance Hours and winter performance hours) and confirming that the Nominated EE Value and Capacity Performance value is achieved.

+An EE Resource Provider must submit an Initial Measurement & Verification Plan for the EE Resource no later than 30 days prior to the RPM Auction in which the EE Resource is to be initially offered, or no later than 30 days prior to the submittal of an FRR Capacity Plan in which the EE Resource is to be initially committed.
+An EE Resource Provider must submit an Updated Measurement & Verification Plan for the EE Resource no later than 30 days prior to the next RPM Auction in which the EE Resource is eligible and is to be subsequently offered, or no later than 30 days prior to the submittal of the next FRR Capacity Plan in which the EE Resource is to be subsequently committed.

+The Nominated EE Value approved by PJM in EE Resource Provider's Initial/Updated M&V Plan establishes the maximum amount of MWs that may be offered in an RPM Auction or committed to an FRR Capacity Plan (on a summer period basis).
+The Capacity Performance value approved by PJM in an EE Resource Provider's Initial/Updated M&V Plan provides guidance to the EE Resource Provider on the maximum amount of MWs that may be offered in Capacity Performance Offer Segments or committed as Capacity Performance in an FRR Capacity Plan on an annual basis.

 Post-installation of the EE Resource, an EE Resource Provider must submit an Initial Post-Installation M&V Report for the EE Resource prior to the first Delivery Year that the EE Resource is committed to RPM or FRR Alternative.
 An EE Resource Provider must submit Updated Post-Installation M&V Reports prior to each subsequent Delivery Year that the resource is committed.
-Failure to submit an Updated Post-Installation M&V Report prior to a subsequent Delivery Year or failure to demonstrate that post-installation M&V activities were performed in accordance with the timeline in the approved M&V Plan will result in a Final Nominated EE Value equal to zero MWs for the Delivery Year.
+Failure to submit an Updated Post-Installation M&V Report prior to a subsequent Delivery Year or failure to demonstrate that post-installation M&V activities were performed in accordance with the timeline in the approved M&V Plan will result in a Final Nominated EE Value and Final Capacity Performance of an EE Resource equal to zero MWs for the Delivery Year.

-The last Post-Installation M&V Report submitted and approved by PJM prior to the Delivery Year that the EE Resource is committed establishes the final Nominated EE Value that is used to measure RPM Commitment Compliance during the Delivery Year.
+The last Post-Installation M&V Report submitted and approved by PJM prior to the Delivery Year that the EE Resource is committed establishes the final Nominated EE Value and Capacity Performance value that is used to measure RPM Commitment Compliance during the Delivery Year.
+The final Nominated EE Value establishes the installed capacity value of an EE Resource for the summer period of June through October and May of the Delivery Year.
+The Capacity Performance value establishes the installed capacity value of an EE Resource for the non-summer period of November through April of the Delivery Year.
 Details regarding RPM Commitment Compliance and the associated penalty for failure to deliver the unforced value of an RPM capacity commitment (i.e., Capacity Resource Deficiency Charge) are provided in PJM Manual for PJM Capacity Market (M-18).